The Charles and Georgia Robertson

 (and then use your browser's back arrow to return to this page)

-A view of the back of the Texas Tech carillon console.
+A view of the back of the pre-2005 Texas Tech carillon console.
 Note the wires extending from

 the console through the ceiling where they connect to the roller bars and "cranks" which